-- On March 23, the Federal Reserve (Fed) expanded on the already decisive deployment of tools from its monetary policy arsenal in seeking to mitigate the economic impacts of the coronavirus. - In addition to expanding the powers of two existing programs, the Fed announced the creation of two new facilities designed to extend credit to large employers via the purchase of corporate debt. - The Fed also revived the Term Asset-Backed Securities Loan Facility (TALF), a targeted and effective facility first established in the 2007-08 financial crisis to ensure that lenders continue providing loans to small businesses and consumers, and the Fed also announced a future additional program that would directly support the Small Business Administration (SBA).
+- On March 23 and April 9, the Federal Reserve (Fed) expanded on the already decisive deployment of tools from its monetary policy arsenal in seeking to mitigate the economic impacts of the coronavirus. - In addition to expanding the powers of existing programs, the Fed has now announced the creation of nine new emergency lending facilities designed to provide aid across the economy and backed by billions of dollars of support from the Treasury. - These new programs will supplement and support the relief provided by the Treasury and the Small Business Administration (SBA) in implementing the Coronavirus Aid, Relief, and Economic Security Act.